Skip to main content

 What to know about tree planting

 Consider what that tree might look like in 10 or even 20 years.
 Certain types of trees should never be planted under or near overhead, primary electric lines.
 Species like oak, many maples, spruce, and pine should be planted at 40-50 feet from primary electric lines (see diagram from the Arbor Day Foundation.)
 Medium-sized species may be planted 30-40 feet from the lines.
-Small trees and shrubs that grow to only 20-25 feet tall are just fine under electric lines if you stay at least 15 feet from the poles.
+Small trees and shrubs that grow to only 20-25 feet tall are just fine under electric lines if kept at least 15 feet from the poles.

 What to Know About Tree Planting